minttusofia/huggingface-llm-tutorial/README.md

 Your home directory `/users/<YOUR_CSC_USERNAME>` has 10GB of space.

 The shared project directory in `/scratch/project_2010262` has about 40GB per CoGenAI participant.
 Let us know if you need more for your use case.
-Please create your own subdirectory `/scratch/project_2010262/<YOUR_CSC_USERNAME>` for your files, or add them to `/scratch/project_2010262/shared/` if they may be useful to others (e.g. common datasets).
+Please create your own subdirectory for your files (such as files related to Friday's project) with `mkdir /scratch/project_2010262/$USER`, or add them to `/scratch/project_2010262/shared/` if they may be useful to others (e.g. common datasets).

 ### Shared conda and HuggingFace cache
-For this tutorial, we will be using a shared conda environment saved under `/projappl/project_2010262/conda_envs/llm_tutorial` and huggingface models saved under `/scratch/project_2010262/shared/huggingface-hub-cache`.
-The `launch_jupyter_*.sh` script s take care of defining these settings.
+For this tutorial, we will be using a shared conda environment saved under `/projappl/project_2010262/conda_envs/llm_tutorial` and HuggingFace models saved under `/scratch/project_2010262/shared/huggingface-hub-cache`.
+The `launch_jupyter_*.sh` scripts take care of defining these settings.

 The `llm_tutorial` conda environment should cover most use cases for HuggingFace experiments with LLMs.
 To activate it, run:
 ```export PATH="/projappl/project_2010262/conda_envs/llm_tutorial/bin:$PATH"```